Article Updated On

 The lung’s immune system will eventually kick in and try to reject these tiny asbestos fibers, leading to inflammation, cell and tissue damage.

-Over a long period of time, this can eventually lead to fibrosis or malignant disease.
+Over a long period of time, this can eventually lead to one of the asbestos related diseases, which may be fibrosis or malignant disease.

 It’s also possible that some asbestos fibers that have entered the lungs can sometimes migrate to pleural and peritoneal spaces.